 • Internal plumbing is usually required to be separated out

-from the drinking (incl. bathing) water from the non-drinking water
+from the drinking (including bathing) water from the non-drinking water

 (WC, washing machine & outside tap.)